This privacy notice is in two parts.

 Part 2: The second part sets out, in relation to information we collect from this Site, the practices we follow to respect the privacy of all visitors.

-Crowe U.K. LLP is a member of Crowe Global, a Swiss Verein.
+Crowe Advartis Accounting s.r.o and Crowe Advartis Audit s.r.o. are a member of Crowe Global, a Swiss Verein (Crowe Global).
 Each member firm of Crowe Global is a separate and independent legal entity.

 If at any point you believe the information we process on you is incorrect you can request to see this information and even have it corrected or deleted.
-If you wish to raise a complaint on how we have handled your personal data, you can contact our Head of Privacy who will investigate the matter.
+If you wish to raise a complaint on how we have handled your personal data, you can contact us and we will investigate the matter.

 Unless otherwise agreed with you, we will only collect basic personal data about you, which does not include any ‘sensitive personal data’.
 This information does, however, include the likes of your name, work address, email address and job title.

 A full list of your rights under GDPR is as follows:

 We need to know basic personal data in order to provide you with our services, and to claim our right to be paid in return for our services, under our standard terms of business / contract we have with you.
 If you do not provide this information then we will be unable to provide the services you have requested.
 We will not collect any personal data from you that we do not need in order to provide and oversee the services we have agreed to provide you with.

 All the personal data we hold about you will be processed by our staff in Czech Republic and Poland and no third parties will have access to your personal data unless there is a legal obligation for us to provide them with this.
 We have set out below the legal bases for the Firm to process your data.

 Some of our processing is necessary for compliance with a legal obligation.
 For example the Firm is a regulated entity and therefore has a duty to act as a data controller and is obliged to report certain matters to its regulators or law enforcement agencies